BioComputingUP/feature-viewer-typescript-mobidb/README.md

 ## Developers

-Build with: tsc.
+To build: npm install && tsc.

 To test locally: follow the "Getting started" section, but instead of installing the package through npm, download the feature-viewer-typescript-mobidb project from github.
-Create an angular project and in node modules add a symlink to the feature-viewer-typescript-mobidb folder (ln -s ../../<local-folder> feature-viewer-typescript).
+Create an angular project and in node modules add a symlink to the feature-viewer-typescript-mobidb folder (ln -s ../../local-folder feature-viewer-typescript).
 Keep following the instruction from point 2 "Import the feature viewer".

 ## License